Overview

 We will also consider your application if your final overall achieved grade is slightly lower than the programme's entry requirement.

-• evidence of significant, relevant paid work experience (minimum one year) in the Composites industry as an engineer (not in managerial roles)
+• evidence of one year work experience within the Composites industry working as an engineer

 See international equivalent qualifications on the International Office website.